 The equipment that was purchased before the lifetime of the project, but which is used for the purpose of the project, is eligible on the basis of depreciation.
-However these costs are ineligible if the equipment was originally purchased through a European Union grant.
+However these costs are ineligible if the equipment was originally purchased through European Union funding.